Shkunn/TRACKIN_DVIC/README.md

 |Jetson Nano   |8                     |
 |Jetson Xavier |30-50                 |

-A Jetson nano is now inside REX but a Jetson Xavier would be much better !
+REX uses a Jetson Nano for now but it would be much more appropriate to use a Jetson Xavier or maybe the new Jetson NX !

 ## EQUIPMENT